SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 3. They Ask You to Share Personal Details

-Survey participants should never be asked to share any personal information or background details.
+Survey participants should never be asked to share any personal information or sensitive data.
 This is doubly true if it’s someone who can’t validate who they are or why they’re doing this survey.
 It’s likely a scammer.

-Also, don’t be goaded by any unsolicited emails that promise you money in return for taking an online survey.
+Also, don’t be goaded by any unsolicited emails, text messages, or phone calls that promise you money in return for taking an online survey.

 This is referred to as a ‘phishing’ scam.

-Phishing is when scammers try to obtain your personal information via junk mail and email.
-This personal information can be your credit card number, phone number, bank account information, social security number, or another account number.
+Phishing fraud schemes are when scammers try to obtain your personally identifiable information, also known as PII, via an unsolicited email.
+This sensitive information can be your credit card number, phone number, bank account information, social security number, or another account number.

 They can do this in a number of ways.
 One way is by getting you to install malware on your computer.
-This malware is embedded in the email link or online ads you clicked on.
+This malware is embedded in the email link, phony survey you just answered, or online ads you clicked on.

 4. They Ask Too Many Pre-Qualifying Questions

-It’s okay for any survey to ask a couple of questions before qualifying you for their survey.
+It’s okay for any legit survey to ask a couple of questions before qualifying you for their survey.
 But sometimes you get too many pre-qualifying questions.
-If you get more than 3 -5 questions, that should raise some red flags it’s a scam.
+If you get more than 3 -5 questions, that should make you suspect that it might be a scam.

-What happens is that some online surveys will give you a questionnaire that consists of tens of pre-qualifying questions.
+What happens is that some online surveys will give you a questionnaire that consists of too many pre-qualifying questions.
 Then once you’ve finished it, they claim that you’re not qualified for their survey.
 The truth is, you’ve probably just taken their survey without knowing.

-After that, they use your personal information and place it on a spam email list.
-Unfortunately, fraudsters and scammers even use this data to commit identity theft and take over a victim’s bank account.
+After that, they use your personal information and place it on a spam email address list.
+Unfortunately, fraudsters and scammers often use this data to commit identity theft, steal bank details, and take over a victim’s bank account.

 These important features are part of any legit website and domain.
 The page will clearly outline how the online survey company will handle your personal information and privacy.